JoshuaLampert/KernelInterpolation.jl/docs/src/nodesets.md

 ```

 Geometrically, ``q_X`` is the radius of the largest ball that can be placed around every node in ``X`` such that no two balls
 overlap.
-This quantity depends only on the choice of the nodes and is always computed by KernelInterpolations.
+This quantity depends only on the choice of the nodes and is always computed by KernelInterpolation.jl.
 It can be accessed
 by calling

 ```@example nodesets